This is a story about me (but it’s not just about me). It is for anyone who has ever struggled with forgiveness…

 Rumi wrote, ‘Out beyond ideas of wrong doing and right doing, there is a field.
 I’ll meet you there.’

-What I lost on 12 December, fifteen years ago, was hope.
+What I lost on 12 December, twenty one years ago, was hope.
 Maybe that’s what made me so angry for so long – that my father chose to give up; that he seemed to choose whisky over us.

 But forgiveness is a fickle thing.
 That’s actually a polite way of saying it’s a bugger.
 Just when you think you’re done, an old blame-soaked thought broadsides you on a Tuesday afternoon.
 In my experience forgiveness is more like a daily practice.
 I’m not yet sure if I’ll ever be done with this mess.